matteeyah/respondo/docs/index.md

 description: Welcome to Respondo's documentation!
 ---

-# Respondo docs

-> Ticketing system for social media posts
+> AI powered ticketing system for social media posts

 ## Overview

-[Respondo](https://respondohub.com/) uses a ticket approach (similar to Zendesk) to social media.
-You can filter tickets by status and search them by author name or content.
+[Respondo](https://respondohub.com/) is a tool that uses a ticketing approach (similar to Zendesk) for responding to social media posts.
+It's supercharged by AI to make responding effortless.

 ## Sign In